-- Seeding material complies with the requirements of Section 735.04 of the Standard Specifications.
-Complete the sample record for seeding (AM5007). - Water will be free of harmful quantities of toxic salts and other substances that may damage new and existing plants on the Project.
+- Seeding material complies with the requirements of Section 735.03 of the Standard Specifications.
+Complete the sample record for seeding.
+[Document in Template AM5007] - Water will be free of harmful quantities of toxic salts and other substances that may damage new and existing plants on the Project.

 Retain seed labels and invoices for the Project files.
-If fertilizer is included in the cost of the seeding item, ensure that the Contractor applies fertilizer of the type and at the rate shown on the Plans and in accordance with Section 230.04G of the Standard Specifications.
-Inspect the fertilizer packaging and/or invoice for the guaranteed analysis.
+If fertilizer is included in the cost of the seeding item, ensure that the Contractor applies fertilizer of the type and at the rate shown on the Plans and in accordance with Section 234 of the Standard Specifications.
+Inspect the fertilizer packaging and/or invoice for the guaranteed analysis and complete the sample record for fertilizer.
+[Document in Template AM5007]